The European Solidarity Centre tour

 The European Solidarity Centre tour details:

-How to book a European Solidarity Center tour in English, Spanish or Dutch?
-Please click here!
-If you need a private guide for European Solidarity Center in French or German, please let me know.
-I can arrange it for you as well.
+If you need a tour guide for Gdansk in French or German, please let me know.
+We can arrange it for you as well.